marchaem/GO/README.md

 # On Windows 10 :

-  - Download and execute the archive on the go website https://golang.org/dl/
+  - Download and execute the environment archive on the golang website https://golang.org/dl/

   - Under Windows, you may set environment variables through the "Environment Variables" button on the "Advanced" tab of the "System"    control panel.
 Some versions of Windows provide this control panel through the "Advanced System Settings" option inside the "System" control panel.